 Jordan and I are taking responsibility for the education and training of our children.
 We are sheltering them from much of what is outside their little world.
 But why would I want to shelter my children from the world?
 The Apostle John speaks with clarity about the danger that is out there: “Do not love the world or the things of the world.
 If anyone loves the world, the love of the Father is not in him.
 For all that is in the world—the desires of the flesh and the desires of the eyes and pride of life—is not from the Father but is from the world.”
 1 John 2:15-16.
 I want to protect my children until they are trained and ready to take the world for the Glory of Jesus!
 They are not yet ready to walk into a worldview that hates God without me.
 I won’t pretend like they are.
 Neither should you.
 It is foolish and harmful to send children to the front lines of battle!
 That’s for the men!
 The kids are to be protected, or I guess I should say, sheltered.

 Friends, God has entrusted us with children.
 If we won’t shelter children from the world we are willingly giving them up to the world.
 Make no mistake, the World has its evangelists.
 They are very loud and very convincing!
 But God gives us another way: “Children, obey your parents in the Lord, for this is right.
-Honor your father and mother (this is the first commandment with a promise), that it may go well with you and that you may live long in the lawn.
+Honor your father and mother (this is the first commandment with a promise), that it may go well with you and that you may live long in the land.
 Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord.”
 We get to give them God’s law, give them God’s gospel, and then train them for battle!
 That is our call!
 Discipline them.
 Shelter them.
 Build them up until they walk out of our homes as trained warriors!

-Lastly.
-This is not necessarily about schooling decisions.
-It’s about blowing up a narrative that says “Sheltering your kids is bad.”
+We should blow up a narrative that says “Sheltering your kids is bad.”
 It’s not wrong to shelter your kids.
 It’s holy.
 It’s basic.
 And it should be encouraged.
 Don’t throw your kids to wolves and call it virtuous.
 Fight for them by protecting them!